Pushing the Limits of Block Rotations in Post-Training Quantization: Discussion Conclusions

 \paragraph{Limitations.} Our analysis is based on {non-asymptotic} bounds characterizing worst-case behavior for activation outlier suppression with block Hadamard rotations.
-While this perspective is useful for identifying fundamental limitations, it does not aim to predict performance for all models, datasets, or data formats.
+Empirically, our results suggest this worst-case analysis yields an effective optimization target despite its inherent coarseness, likely because few-bit quantization error is dominated by activation outliers in LLMs~\cite{QuaRot}.
 In practice, substantial variation exists within these bounds, depending on the complex interaction between models, datasets, and quantization schemes, among other components.
-This limitation is most clearly reflected in MX formats such as MXFP4, which inherently mitigate outliers via group-wise scaling; in this regime, outlier suppression with rotations is less critical, and the performance gap between \OurMethod~and MR-style baselines narrows.
+This limitation is most clearly reflected in MX formats such as MXFP4, which inherently mitigate outliers via group-wise scaling; in this regime, outlier suppression with rotations is less critical, and the performance gap between \OurAlgo~and MR-style baselines narrows.
 These observations highlight that the benefits of permutation-{based} equalization are most pronounced in settings where outliers materially impact quantization error.
-Finally, our theoretical analysis does not explicitly account for weight outlier suppression or alternative rotation structures, such as the Givens matrices studied in~\cite{xu2025butterflyquant}.
+Finally, our theoretical analysis does not explicitly account for weight outlier suppression or alternative rotation structures, such as the Givens matrices studied in~\citealt{xu2025butterflyquant}.
 We leave such extensions for future work.